zopefoundation/Zope/doc/SIGNALS.rst

     SIGINT  - same as SIGTERM

+    SIGUSR1 - dump a stack trace of all threads to stdout.
+This can help diagnosing `stuck` Zope processes if all threads are stuck.

     SIGUSR2 - close and re-open all Zope log files (z2.log, event log, detailed log.)
 A common idiom after rotating Zope log files
               is: